sem0701/grace-shopper/README.md

 ## How to access

-To view the deployed version of this app, please visit https://grace-shopper-mudkip-masters.herokuapp.com/
+To view the deployed version of this app, please visit [grace-shopper-sam.herokuapp.com](https://grace-shopper-sam.herokuapp.com/).

+**_If you would like to view user features without creating an account, please use our demo account:_** <br>
+Username: test <br>
+Password: test

 ## Customize